jbee/jbee.github.io/lex/index.md

 The matching is designed to find the **first match**.
 Matching always ends on first not recovered mismatch.
+Hence, the greedy `+` will not backtrack in case of a mismatch.

 It is by design impossible to find the longest or shortest match as this would already theoretically contradict the goal properties described above.